sf-wdi-24/modules/week-10-angular/day-02/module-01/readme.md

 ## HTML Setup

-Create a new directory `ngFun`, inside initialize bower with `bower init` and hit enter a bunch of times to have it generate a `bower.json` file.

-Pull down angular with bower with `bower install angular`.
+1. Create a new directory `ngFun`.

-Create a new file `index.html` and link your html file to angular `<script type="text/javascript" src="bower_components/angular/angular.js"></script>`.
+2. Create a new file `index.html` and link your html file to angular `<script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.4.5/angular.min.js"></script>`.

-In your HTML try changing the `<body>` to `<body ng-app>`.
+3. In your HTML try changing the `<body>` to `<body ng-app>`.
 This will tell your HTML page to use use angular.

-Create an empty `app.js` file in your `index.html` and require it in your `<head>` after angular.
+4. Create an empty `app.js` file in your `index.html` and require it in your `<head>` after angular.

-Let's name our app `ngFun`.
+5. Let's name our app `ngFun`.
 To do this we can create an empty angular module.

 app.js